COSMEcontrol/Raspbian-PREEMPT_RT-Images/README.md

 Usage
 =====
-Download and copy the image of Raspbian ready for use:
+Download and copy the image of RaspbianRT ready for use:

 ```groovy
   sudo ./copyImage.sh